Archive for March, 2007

 As I work on my first pair of socks and go back to playing with some children’s knits I started quite a while ago, I’m simultaneously nursing the washcloth addiction, squeezing in four rows here, eight rows there.
 The results…

-These ones are mostly for Melissa, whose bathroom features a sparkley-blue-and-cement decor.
+These ones are mostly for Melissa, whose bathroom features a sparkley-blue-and-cement decor and is outfitted with the best water softener systems.
 (When you’re living in an artist’s loft, pretty much every room has a something-or-other-and-cement decor.)
 Pattern info, left to right: “Windowpane Stripes,” found on p.
 58 of Barbara Walker, vol. 1; “Yvonne’s Double Flower” from page 3 of the Washcloth Botique (I worked the last two rounds in solid blue to give it a border); “Bramble Stitch 1” worked in two colors, from The Harmony Guide, vol. 2, p.
 32; “Three-and-One Tweed,” found on p.
 53 of Barbara Walker, vol. 1; and S. Turner’s “Diamond Edge Circular Facecloth” from page 1 of the Dishcloth Botiqueâ€”although the cloth knit up doesn’t match the picture posted with the pattern (the cloth has rounded tips with a sort of “donut” motif inside each curve, not points).

 And here’s one more washcloth that’s my favorite of the circular patterns I’ve tried.

 This is the “Lacy Round Cloth” by Rhonda K. White, whose web site is KnittingKnonsense.
 She’s the author of Spa and Bath Sets to Knit.